stat4701/edav/_posts/2015-03-28-Lauren-blogpost.md

 #Graph Critique

-+ X and Y axis do not start from zero making the seperation of the data exaggerated.
++ x and y axis do not start from zero making the seperation of the data exaggerated.
 + Wrong data point: MIT is shown as a public college.
 + Does not show all the data.
 + Data uses 20 Year Net Return on investment excluding financial aid.

 #Improvements

 + Use data to inlcude % of Annual ROI including financial aid.
 The % of Annual ROI is the % of expected ROI recieved every year after graduation.
 + Show the first plot with x-axis and y-axis starting from zero as well as with % of Annual ROI vs Total 4 Year cost
 + Show a histogram of the Total 4 Year cost of all colleges labeling Public vs. Private.

-+

 #Conclusion